sha256feng/dockerfile-charmm/README.md

-# dockerfile-charmm
+# Dockerfile for Building CHARMM in Docker Image

-A Dockerfile repository for using CHARMM in Docker container
+A Dockerfile repository for using CHARMM in Docker container.